The Deaf Cycle (What They never told us.)

 When I was in elementary school, I remember our teachers talking about cycles.
 Among them there was the water cycle, the life cycle of insects and amphibians, and the list goes on.
 When I think about it now, there are lots of cycles in the history of human beings too.
 And the deaf cycle is on top of the list.

-When I say the deaf cycle I don’t mean the actual people who are disable of listening.
-Let me rephrase my title… “the cycle of ignorance”.
+When I say the deaf cycle, I don’t mean the actual people who are disabled from listening.
+Let me rephrase my title… “the cycle of ignorance.”
 Did you get a glimpse of my point here?
-Well allow me to elaborate.
+Well, allow me to elaborate.

-Sometimes in life the things we didn’t listen when we are told not to do, through time we will get why we were told not to do so.
+Sometimes in life, the things we didn’t listen to when we were told not to do them, through time, we will get why we were told not to do so.
 And we will learn from our own mistakes.
-But because the time to fix our mistakes and problems will already pass, we won’t be able to do anything except telling our kids and their kids no to repeat our mistakes.
-And just like most of us thought our parents were just nagging us when they tell us to do this and not that, they will think of our advice the same.
+But because the time to fix our mistakes and problems will already have passed, we won’t be able to do anything except tell our kids and their kids not to repeat our mistakes.
+And just like most of us thought our parents were just nagging us when they told us to do this and not that, they will think of our advice the same.
 They will be ignorant.

 Proverb 9 |